metauni/metauni.github.io/mag/index.md

 ## Hardware

-You should have access to a tablet with stylus, so you can collaborate on the blackboards with other students.
+At metauni learning is centered on virtual blackboards that we call *metaboards*.
+It is therefore essential that you have access to a tablet with stylus, in order to collaborate on the metaboards with other students.
+Tablets that plug into your computer via USB can be found for as little as AUD$50.
 Members of our community have successfully used the following products:

 * XP-PEN G640 graphics tablet (~AUD$50)
 * [Wacom Intuos](https://www.wacom.com/en-au/products/pen-tablets/wacom-intuos) (~AUD$250)